hazelcast/hazelcast/site/docs/operations/installation.md

 * `config`: configuration files used by Jet
 * `examples`: Folder containing sample jobs which can be submitted to the cluster
 * `logs`: Folder for Jet process' log files
-* `lib`: Required JAR files for Jet.
+* `lib`: JAR files for Jet and the extension modules.
 Everything in this folder is automatically added to classpath during node startup.
-* `opt`: Optional extensions for Jet.
-You can include them in the classpath by moving them to the lib folder.

 The `bin` folder has the following scripts: